efreethy/Expression/README.md

 ### Phase 4: UserTagging / StoryTagging (2 days)

 This phase is concerned with creating a feature for users to tag the stories they create, and also follow tags of the topics that they enjoy.
-There should be a
+These will be used in drawing from a users tag subscriptions, and also in generating their initial feed.

 [Details][phase-four]